 When we suffer low self-esteem the mind can trick us into overlooking the positive, and only seeing the negative.
 (Read more about this in our article on black and white thinking).
 Change this habit by ending every day by writing down five accomplishments or things that went well.
 They don’t have to be big things.
 It can something as small as putting together an outfit you felt great in, or smiling at someone and noticing it made them happy.
 Definitely write these things down over just ‘think’ them, so the next time you are sure nothing good ever happens to you or you never accomplish anything you can have a read.

 4. Work to spend more time with people who appreciate you.

 As well as seeking approval from those who won’t give it (and therefore rather conveniently confirming your belief you are unworthy)?
 When you suffer low self-esteem it’s likely you’ll also gravitate towards people who don’t appreciate you.
 It’s the same principle.
 They do the dirty work for you of supporting your negative thoughts about yourself.

 What would happen if you started to hang around those who don’t appreciate you less, and those who do appreciate you more?
 Or even found all new friends who like you the way you are?

-If you are not very good at basketball, but insist on playing it every week so after you can tell yourself that you are the worst player and will never be any good, maybe it’s time to give it a rest and notice that running long distance is something that comes easy to you (in fact you are the most energised runner on the court, come to think of it).
-You might tell yourself ‘but I like basketball more’.
+If you are not very good at basketball, but insist on playing it every week so after you can tell yourself that you are the worst player and will never be any good?
+Maybe it’s time to give it a rest and notice that running long distance is something that comes easy to you.
+You might tell yourself, ‘but I like basketball more’.
 Is this true?
 Or do you secretly just like the chance it gives you to beat yourself up?
 What would happen if you tried joining a running club for a bit instead?

 images by Global Panorama, Joseph Antoniello, Kiran Foster, Gustavo Devito